antisocialamp/lowerBound/README.md

 ## Repository description
 This repository stores the problems I solved during studying the
-___Competitive Programming: Increasing the Lower Bound of Programming Contests (3)___ book.
+___Competitive Programming 3: The New Lower Bound of Programming Contests___ book.
 The categories in which the scripts are separated are following the book order.

 Your _feedback_ is welcome.